Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command gets information about the managed instance link named "Link01".
+This command gets information about the instance link named "Link01".

-### Example 6: Get information on all instance links on Azure SQL Managed Instance by piping an instance object
+### Example 6: Get all instance links for a Managed Instance by piping an instance object
 ```powershell
 PS C:\> Get-AzSqlInstance -Name "ManagedInstance01" -ResourceGroupName "ResourceGroup01" | Get-AzSqlInstanceLink
 ResourceGroupName              : ResourceGroup01